GavinCopley/sharedGame/_posts/2023-10-11-Daily-Meetings2.md

 Ian: Finish bridge and invert images for sprite
 Matthew: Find good sprites and work on the menu

+### Acomplishments this week

+Gavin:
+Added the new sprite image (WIP still need to adjust speed) Added the new background with parallax effect (Need to find a way to remove the hill code)

+John:
+Finished rotating player hack, Committed and pushed (WIP, currently pretty broken, but somewhat functional, player only rotates -15 degrees).
+Attempting to work on black pit hack (WIP, ChatGPT can't seem to generate it right or my environment isn't interacting well with it)

+Ian:

+Matthew:
+Made a design for the main starting page
+-> Made an outline of what the initial starting page would be Found a Robot sprite for the game

 All of these should be in different time box hacks and worked on separately.
 In the next coming weeks we will combine everything together to make a great game.